 Several vertex detector sensor technologies are being developed.
-One of these is a monolithic CMOS pixel detector with time-stamping capability (Chronopixel [136]), being developed in collaboration with SRI International.
-The pixel size is about 10 \times 10 μ m2 with a design goal of

-99% charged-particle efficiency.
+One of these is a monolithic CMOS pixel detector with time-stamping capability (Chronopixel [157]), being developed in collaboration with SRI International.
+The pixel size is about $10 \times 10 \ \mu\text{m}^2$ with a design goal of 99% charged-particle efficiency.
 The time-stamping feature of the design means each hit is accompanied by a time tag with sufficient precision to assign it to a particular bunch crossing of the ILC - henc the name Chronopixel.
 This reduces the occupancy to negligible levels, even in the innermost vertex detector layer, yielding a robust vertex detector which operates at background levels significantly in excess of those currently foreseen for the ILC.
 Chronopixel differs from the similar detectors developed by other groups by its capability to record time stamps for two hits in each pixel while using standard CMOS processing for manufacturing.
 Following a series of prototypes, the Chronopixel has been proven to be a feasible concept for the ILC.
-The three prototype versions were fabricated in 2008, in 2012, and in 2014.
-The main goal of the third prototype was to test possible solutions for a high capacitance problem discovered in prototype 2.
+The three prototype was to test possible solutions for a high capacitance problem discovered in prototype 2.
 The problem was traced to the TSMC 90 nm technology design rules, which led to an unacceptably large value of the sensor diode capacitance.
 Six different layouts for the prototype 3 sensor diode were tested, and the tests demonstrated that the high capacitance problem was solved.

 With prototype 3 proving that a Chronopixel sensor can be successful with all known problems solved, optimal sensor design would be the focus of future tests.
 The charge collection efficiency for different sensor diode options needs to be measured to determine the option with the best signal-to-noise ratio.
 Also, sensor efficiency for charged particles with sufficient energy to penetrate the sensor thickness and ceramic package, along with a trigger telescope measurement, needs to be determined.
-Beyond these fundamental measurements, a prototype of a few cm2 with a final readout scheme would test the longer trace readout resistance, capacitance, and crosstalk.
+Beyond these fundamental measurements, a prototype of a few cm with a final readout scheme would test the longer trace readout resistance, capacitance, and crosstalk.